-On December 19, 2013, the Company distributed \$435 million to LINN Energy.
+On December 19, 2013, the Company made a distribution of \$435 million to LINN Energy.
 In connection with the LINN Energy transaction, LOI transferred a derivative liability of approximately \$31 million to the Company.
-The Company also has affiliated accounts payable of approximately \$17 million due to LOI primarily related to severance payments made by LOI on behalf of Berry to former Berry employees incurred in connection with the LINN Energy transaction.
+The Company also had affiliated accounts payable due to LOI of approximately \$13 million and \$17 million at December 31, 2014, and December 31, 2013, respectively, included in "accounts payable and accrued expenses" on the balance sheets